ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 For example, if the operation look like `(Integer old) -> old + 100`, you know that no matter which order the operations are applied in, they will produce the same outcome.
-You can check composition of the possible operations and whether they converge to the same result despite reordering.
+You can check the composition of the possible operations and whether they converge to the same result despite reordering.